IssacWD/myPythonCode/csc1001/Assignment#1/README.md

     return True
 ```
 It is a simple algorithm for prime number judging.
 There many ways to optimize it's performance.
 But if the input number is not too big, the different will be small.
+**Some illegal input error**

-If the input is illegal, for example, if the number is smaller than 3, it will raise:
+For example, if the number is smaller than 3, it will raise:
 ```bash
 Do not have any number that meet the requirements!
 ```